All of our public knowledge, in one place.

 Channel: {channelName} From: {email.from} To: {email.to} CC: {email.cc} Sent: {email.sentAt} Received: {email.receivedAt} {email.bodyHtml}

 If you need deeper visibility, open channel activity logs from within Email Intake to see recent processing events and how messages were handled.
+From the activity modal, View more downloads the full log entry as text.